Archives Catalogue: FAQ

 I want copies of material.
 What do I do?

 Photocopies of some items can be supplied, depending on their condition (fragile material and bound volumes can’t be photocopied).
 Microfilm alternatives can be made available where possible.
 You will have to complete an order form, which contains a copyright statement.
 Copies can only be ordered for the purpose of private study or non-commercial research.
 You can order copies by post or in the General Library reading room.
-A photocopy request form is available on-line.
+Copy request forms are available on-line.

 If you are visiting the General Library, you can use a digital camera but permission needs to be obtained from Archives staff.
 Again, copyright provisions apply, and you will have to fill in a declaration form.